alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 Now we have all of our final tables ready to export for furthing cleaning by asv & sample culling and decontam runs.
 <br>
 *Export Feature (ASV) Table (feature-table.qza)*<br>
-Convert the Qiime2 artifact into a .biom file
+Convert the Qiime artifact into a .biom file
 ```
 qiime tools export \
   --input-path path/to/results/directory/feature-table.qza \